Barton Creek Square: History

-The Barton Creek Mall was opened in 1981.
-The mall was originally anchored by Sears, JCPenney, Montgomery Ward, Foley's, Dillard's, and Austin-based Scarbrough's department store.
+Barton Creek Square Mall opened in 1981 as one of the largest malls in Texas.
+The mall was originally anchored by Sears, JCPenney, Montgomery Ward, Foley's, Joskes, and the Austin-based Scarbrough's department store.
+Opening of the mall occurred in phases, with the first stores (Sears and JCPenney) opening on August 1 while construction within the rest of the mall continued.
+Barton Creek Square officially opened on August 19 with 77 stores out of an anticipated 175–185 businesses; 85,000–90,000 people visited the mall on its opening day.
 In November 1981, the mall became the first in Texas to have Braille and bold print signage throughout the center.